Date: Friday, 26 September 2025; 48th Annual Day.

 History:

-In 1948, the United Nations passed a convention establishing the Inter-Governmental Maritime Consultative Organization (IMCO), a specialized agency under the United Nations, which entered into force in 1958.
-In 1982, the IMCO was renamed to the International Maritime Organization (IMO).
+In 1948, the United Nations passed a convention establishing the Inter-Governmental Maritime Consultative Organization (IMCO), a specialized agency under the United Nations.
+The IMCO entered into force in 1958 and was renamed the International Maritime Organization (IMO) in 1982.

-The IMO was established to develop and maintain a comprehensive regulatory framework for shipping, with a slogan “safe, secure and efficient shipping on clean oceans”.
-It works together with member states to prevent marine pollution from ships, create safety measures to avoid maritime accidents and damage, build more efficiency in international shipping.
+The IMO was established to develop and maintain a comprehensive regulatory framework for shipping, with the slogan “safe, secure, and efficient shipping on clean oceans.”
+It works with member states to prevent marine pollution from ships, create safety measures to avoid maritime accidents and damage and improve the efficiency of international shipping.
 It also encourages each member state to promote legislation against piracy and other dangerous activities on the sea.

 At its beginning, the IMO had only 21 member states.
-It now has about 167 member states.
-This membership includes virtually all the nations of the world with an interest in shipping or maritime affairs and marine or coastal environment.
+It now has about 167 member states, which includes virtually all the nations of the world with an interest in shipping or maritime affairs and marine or coastal environments.

 In 1978, the World Maritime Day was officially proclaimed and launched by the IMO.
-Since then, the World Maritime Day has been annually celebrated over the global.
+Since then, World Maritime Day has been annually celebrated around the globe.
 Initially, the World Maritime Day was celebrated on March 17, the anniversary of the IMO.
 Eventually, it was moved to the end of September, usually on the last Thursday.
 Each year, a particular theme is proposed by the IMO for the World Maritime Day campaign to motivate those within the shipping industry.

 Annual theme in recent years: